eXept Software AG Logo

 return the copyBuffers contents

-- either the local one, or the displays clipBoard buffer.
+- either the local one, or the display's clipBoard buffer.

 o getClipboardText: selectionBufferSymbol

-return the text selection - either the local one, or one of the displays
+return the clipboard or text selection - either the local one,

 #clipboard